piplin-es/mcp-python/README.md

 # Python REPL MCP Server

 > This is a fork of [hdresearch/mcp-python](https://github.com/hdresearch/mcp-python), a Python REPL server for MCP protocol.
+But seems almost nothing is left from the original code.

 This MCP server provides a Python REPL (Read-Eval-Print Loop) as a tool.
 It allows execution of Python code through the MCP protocol with a persistent session.